This is the worst mistake you can make running your personal blog

 Over the years, people have asked me why Mobility Arena has not doubled down on hot news items in the mobile world.
 How many mobile products are launched first in Nigeria each year?
 Perhaps a handful.
 In other words, most of the time, we would then have to play second fiddle to the biggest tech blogs out there, because they are on ground in those locations where the action is hot.

-We would be wasting time rehashing what every major tech blog based in the US, China, and India has already published and ranked for.
-What a waste that would be.
+We would be wasting time and money rehashing what every major tech blog based in the US, China, and India has already published and ranked for.

 Instead, I pointed the focus of MobilityArena in a different direction that would make it easier for us to build a reputation and be ranked better by search engines.
 Over the last 15 years, I have seen Nigerian tech blogs come and go, and MobilityArena is still here leading the pack.
 They show up and try to keep up with the news machine, but it is mostly a fruitless endeavour.
 A few have survived and some of them are returning good numbers by spending a lot of money (validating my earlier point).
 Even with the huge cash burned, they are not posting numbers commensurate with the cash burn.
 It is a tough hill to climb.